 Administrative services - The fund has an administrative services agreement with CRMC under which the fund compensates CRMC for providing administrative services to all share classes.
-Administrative services are provided by CRMC and its affiliates to help assist third parties providing non-distribution services to fund shareholders.
+Administrative services are provided by CRMC and its affiliates to help assist third parties providing nondistribution services to fund shareholders.
 These services include providing in-depth information on the fund and market developments that impact fund investments.
-Administrative services also include, but are not limited to, coordinating, monitoring and overseeing third parties that provide services to fund shareholders.
+Administrative services also include, but are not limited to, coordinating, monitoring and overseeing third parties that provide services fund shareholders.
 The agreement provides the fund the ability to charge an administrative services fee at the annual rate of 0.05% of the average daily net assets attributable to each share class of the fund.
-Currently the fund pays CRMC an administrative services fee at the annual rate of 0.03% of the average daily net assets attributable to each share class of the fund for CRMC's provision of administrative services.
+Currently the fund pays CRMC an administrative services.